jules2689/trudeau/docs/2020-04-19/pre_news.md

 **Rosemary**:

-Did they appear to be large house fires?what can you tell me?
+Did they appear to be large house fires? what can you tell me?